 Option 3: Subscription design agency (no contract)

 The fastest-growing model for early-stage SaaS.
 You pay monthly, get a defined output, and can pause or cancel.
 The best subscription agencies for SaaS (not just marketing graphics) give you a named designer, a Figma-based design system, and async comms.
-This is the model MoodBook Devs uses.
+This is the model MoodBook Studio uses.

 - Monthly rolling — no long-term commitment